AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/events/guides/intersecteventsystemtutorial.md

 ---

+> Editor's Note: This guide was originally presented in a PDF format.
+It is being copied over mostly as is to preserve it within the doc's.
+Though it is outdated, it's presentation largely still holds great value to anyone wanting to learn the event system.
+If you wish to view the original PDF as written, you can find it [here](../events/guides/IntersectEventSystemTutorialbyAgoraphobic.pdf)

+---

 Welcome, to the Intersect: Event System Tutorial!
 Intersect uses an advanced Event System that you might find similar in other game creation engines; however, Intersect’s Event System has some core differences that are tailored-made for an ORPG game creation